 Dead Set.
 Space agrees to unlock the Diary Room so Kelly can make a futile attempt to fight her way out only after seeing a zombie Pippa (his former girlfriend) hammering on the glass outside.

 Joseph Bede crosses it in the final episode of The Shadow Line.
 His wife, whose Alzheimer's treatment he intends to pay for with the proceeds from his drug deal, tries to kill herself and is hospitalised.
 This prompts him to leave his gun behind when meeting Jay, who he already know intends to betray him, which leads to his death.

-This is the premise of Phantom's goal in Kamen Rider Wizard, as Phantoms are born from a person when their hopes are vanished and despair dominates the victim.
+This is the premise of the Phantoms' goal in Kamen Rider Wizard, as Phantoms are born from a person when their hopes are vanished and despair dominates the victim.
 Several characters have crossed this, and it's visibly shown as they slump to the ground and have purple cracks appear all over their skin.
 Though the true goal seems to be to force humans to simply tiptoe the line then get their hope back than just downright cross it.

 Warehouse 13.
 Quite a few plots are centered around crossing the line, most notably in Reset, where H.G.
 Wells turns on the agents to put the world into a new ice age, effectively resetting human life.
 She is stopped at the last second by Myka Bering.